-With St. Francis as their model, the Knights are directed toward incarnating the noble virtues of spiritual knighthood: deep faith, fiery enthusiasm for Christ, and readiness to battle spiritually for His Kingdom on earth.
+With St. Francis as our model, the Knights are directed toward incarnating the noble virtues of spiritual knighthood: deep faith, fiery enthusiasm for Christ, and readiness to battle spiritually for His Kingdom on earth.

-The Coat of Arms was designed by Mother Angelica.
-The shield contains four emblems: wheat, a fleur de lis, a flame, and a book inscribed with the word “veritas.”
+Our Coat of Arms was designed by Mother Angelica.
+The shield contains four emblems: wheat, a fleur de lis, a flame, and a book inscribed with the word veritas.
 The wheat represents the Holy Eucharist, Whom the Knights have pledged themselves to adore, protect, and defend.
 The fleur de lis represents the Blessed Virgin Mary under whose special patronage the Knights have placed themselves.
 The flame is a symbol of the fire of charity which is the motivation behind the Knights’ service of God and the Church.

-Finally, “veritas” is Latin for “truth” and signifies that the Knights seek always to bear witness to the truth in both word and deed.
+Finally, veritas is Latin for “truth” and signifies that the Knights seek always to bear witness to the truth in both word and deed.
 Blue and gold are papal colors and represent the Knights’ fidelity to Holy Mother Church.